Jewish Care Updated Communication: Coronavirus

 Our top priority is the safety and protection of those in our care.

 Contingency and response plans are in place for all scenarios which may occur as a result of Covid-19 impacting the UK more widely.
-Jewish Care is regularly reviewing the situation, and our Covid-19 Response team made up of our Directorate team and senior colleagues from across the organisation are meeting at least every 24 hours to review the situation, along with our measures and plans.
+Jewish Care is regularly reviewing the situation, and our Covid-19 Response team made up of our Directorate team and senior colleagues from across the organisation are meeting regularly to review the situation, along with our measures and plans.

 For those we are not able to facilitate a visit for, we know the situation is challenging, and we will do whatever we can to continue to help facilitate phone calls, video calls or a Skype call with a loved one instead of a physical visit.
 We are still encouraging relatives to leave items or food for loved ones by labelling this with the resident’s name and room number and leaving outside the home’s entrance and then ringing the buzzer to notify a member of staff to collect and deliver it on their behalf.